A Private Itinerary · Vieques, Puerto Rico

 El Resuelve

-Off-the-tourist-track criollo cooking — arroz con gandules, pernil, mofongo.
+Off-the-tourist-track criollo cooking: arroz con gandules, pernil, mofongo.
+Cash-friendly and where islanders actually eat.

 Optional local lunch